Man uses other law firm, loses drivers licence

-After entering a guilty plea, the Local Court Magistrate determined that C’s drivers licence was ordered to be disqualified for 30 months (plus fines) after he was represented in the Local Court by another law firm.
+After entering a guilty plea, the Local Court Magistrate determined that C’s drivers licence be disqualified for 30 months.
+In addition he had to pay fines.
+This was after his representation in the Local Court by another law firm.

 C appealed the decision of the Magistrate at the local court.

 Submissions and evidence demonstrated that the original 30-month disqualification of licence was too harsh.
 In particular it placed at risk his livelihood and also threatened his working visa.
-The penalty was subsequently reduced to a 12-month disqualification.
+The penalty subsequently reduced to a 12-month disqualification.

 If you are facing traffic offence or speeding charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the speeding and traffic offence defence lawyers in our Sydney office.